scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 # Example steps to Deploy Scalar DL on AWS

-This guide assumes that you create the environment on the basis of [manual deployment guide for AWS](./ManualDeploymentGuideScalarDLOnAWS.md).
+This guide assumes that you create the environment based on [manual deployment guide for AWS](./ManualDeploymentGuideScalarDLOnAWS.md).
 This document contains example steps for creating a Scalar DL environment in the AWS cloud.

-Following are the resources to be created using this document
+Following are the resources to be created using this document.

 * An AWS VPC
 * Private DNS Zone for internal host lookup